evert/evert.github.com/_posts/2013/2013-05-02-sabredav-acquired-by-fruux.md

 that it was back then, to something I could actually make a living off by doing consulting.

-In 2012 I've took it one step further, and teamed up with fruux use SabreDAV and build a commercial product around it.
+In 2012 I've took it one step further, and teamed up with fruux to build a commercial product around SabreDAV.

 What will change?
 -----------------